-Incoterms (International Commercial Terms) are a set of rules that can be used to make shipping contracts and trading agreements easier to set up between parties in different countries.
-They are used to standardize contracts and clarify who holds the risk, responsibility and cost of each stage of your shipment, so that both partners involved in international trade knows their role and what is expected of them.
+Incoterms (International Commercial Terms) is a set of rules that can be used to make shipping contracts and trading agreements easier to set up between parties in different countries.
+They are used to standardize contracts and clarify who holds the risk, responsibility, and cost of each stage of your shipment, so that both partners involved in international trade know their role and what is expected of them.

 Incoterms 2010 is the current set of Incoterms rules, and they are reviewed every ten years, with the next review due in 2020.
 When you work with a trading partner abroad and use Incoterms, it is a good idea to make sure that you are both using the current Incoterms 2010 rules, just to be on the safe side!

 There are eleven Incoterms rules, and trading partners can choose which rule to use for their shipments based on their needs, and how they prefer to do business.
 If you’re just starting out, you might find it easier to use an Incoterm that places most of the burden on the other party.
 Ho if you’re prepared to do a little more from your side, you might be able to make significant savings on your total shipping cost.